Frequently Asked Questions

 A: They should pack the same items as overnight campers.
 They will utilize a cabin and cabin restrooms for storing their belongings, utilizing the restrooms for changing, etc. We also have a rest time on Wednesday afternoons.

-Q: What is the general daily camp schedule?
+Q: What is the general daily schedule?

 A: Breakfast, cabin cleanup/devotions, group recreation, bible study, lunch, recreation, snack, recreation, clean-up/free time, supper, group obstacle course, snack, evening worship, get ready for bed, lights out.
 The schedule may vary based on the weather.